nurafintech/whitepapers/stacks/Stacks.md

 Bitcoin’s fixed, limited supply and adoption as a hedge against inflation makes earning BTC attractive.
 Further, as smart contract usage increases on the Stacks blockchain, BTC earning rate also increases.

-# Proof of Transfer (PoX)

-we have built the first consensus algorithm between two blockchains, called Proof of Transfer (PoX), that connects the Bitcoin and the Stacks blockchains and extends the functionality of Bitcoin.

 # Stacks 2.0 Design

 Stacks 2.0 is a layer-1 blockchain that connects to Bitcoin for security and enables decentralized apps and predictable smart contracts.
-Stacks 2.0 implements PoX mining that anchors to Bitcoin security. <br/>
+Stacks 2.0 implements PoX mining that anchors to Bitcoin security.
+(We'll talk about PoX further) <br/>
 With PoX there is no need to modify Bitcoin to enable smart contracts and apps around it.

 # STX miners